Hindsight is always 20/20. We see the clearest after we navigate through difficult life transitions.

 - Don’t hide in your house or stay sedentary if you’re super smart.
 Intellectuals have a tendency to introvert their emotions and over think problems.
 They exhaust themselves with what if’s!
 SUCCESS=> Go walking, running, play tennis, pray in tongues while you walk.
 Do something to sweat and force yourself to process out the heaviness you’re experiencing from your transition.
 Your identity is to be filled with power in the Holy Ghost and receive supernatural edification for your challenges!

 Are you in a difficult transition right now?
 You don’t have to navigate it alone or without the wisdom of faithful mentors!
-Let me help you become the overcomer you already are in Christ and use this time in your life for a faith activating message in others!
-Join my Leadership Team today!
+Let me help you become the overcomer you already are in Christ and use this time in your life for a faith activating message in others.
+Join my community for free!

 Faith forward!
 Bec:)